 — Derek Elias (@DerekBovenue69) October 26, 2016

 Recent Oilers history hasn’t been kind to goalies.
 In fact, it’s been their Achilles heel for the past decade.
-But they have a young man in Cam Talbot who has been outstanding so far in his second season as an Oiler.
+But they have a young man in Cam Talbot who has been outstanding so far as an Oiler.
 Will he one day be included on the list of best Oilers goalies of all-time?